comatory/html-tetris/README.md

 some browser APIs which might not be supported.
 There's no compilation involved, just ESM modules.

+The game can be installed if your operating system support PWA (Progressive Web Application).
+It has the ability to run offline via Service worker support.

 ## Controls

 By default you should use keyboard as an input device. `left`/`right`/`down` arrow